ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning: Experiments

 \subsection{Ablation Study}

 In section~\ref{method:MCInjection}, our ConceptMaster proposes to firstly utilizes a Q-Former network to integrate the dense visual tokens extracted by CLIP image encoder into the comprehensive visual embeddings.
 While after simply replacing the Q-Former by an MLP layer, the generated videos cannot capture the appearances of given images, as in Fig.~\ref{fig:ablation}, and the quantitative metrics also largely drop in Tab.~\ref{table:Ablation}.

-In addition, in order to demonstrate the effectiveness of the designed DAM module, which is the intra-pair attention module based on paired visual embeddings and textual descriptions representation, we conduct several variants include: 1) Removing the DAM module, where only the extracted visual embeddings are further injected into the diffusion models, and the textual descriptions are unused.
-2) Replacing the intra-pair attention by firstly concatenating the visual and textual embeddings along channel dimension (double the channel dimension), and integrating to the original channel dimension by an MLP layer.
-3) Replacing the intra-pair cross-attention by self-attention, the features conduct self-attention are obtained by directly adding the visual and textual embeddings.
+In addition, in order to demonstrate the effectiveness of the designed DAM module, which is the intra-pair attention module based on paired visual embeddings and textual descriptions representation, we conduct several variants include: 1) Replacing the Q-Former, where we only use an MLP layer instead.
+2) Removing the DAM module, where only the extracted visual embeddings are further injected into the diffusion models, and the textual descriptions are unused.
+3) Replacing the intra-pair cross-attention by firstly concatenating the visual and textual embeddings along channel dimension (double the channel dimension), and integrating to the original channel dimension by an MLP layer.
+4) Conducting the intra-pair self-attention instead of cross-attention, the features conduct self-attention are obtained by directly adding the visual and textual embeddings.
 In Tab.~\ref{table:Ablation} and Fig.~\ref{fig:ablation}, we can see that the proposed DAM module is the optimal design.
 Cooperating the textual descriptions is significant, which not only enhances the uniqueness of each concept representation, but also assists the alignment of the multi-concept embeddings and the original diffusion model space.
 Furthermore, fusing visual and textual embeddings by the MLP layer is less comprehensive as it does not involve sufficient token-level interaction between them, lowering the concept representation and instruction-following in generated results.
-Additionally, the cross-attention operation is better than self-attention, which maintains consistent visual appearances in videos, while more artifacts (\ie, the cat's head is split open) would be created by the self-attention operation.
+Additionally, the cross-attention operation is better than self-attention, which maintains consistent visual appearances in videos, while more artifacts would be created by the self-attention operation.